Porges/ways-to-play/src/games/pigeon-tickets/index.md

 quashed upon insufficient
 evidence.[@WhenDoesAManPlayPakAPu][@ImportantJudgement]

-The decision of this case, wherein the Chief Justice mentioned — [<span lang="la">obiter dictum</span>](https://en.wikipedia.org/wiki/Obiter_dictum) — that pakapoo was defined by the Act as a “game of chance” and not a lottery,[@JoeQuickVCox] was to have an effect on other cases.
-In 1903 a case in the Magistrate’s Court was dismissed on the basis that pakapoo was a game of chance, and not a lottery.[@PakAPooNotALottery] Taken at face value, the Act stated that games of chance were only illegal if played in public places.

-Wellington’s <cite>Evening Post</cite> opined:
+At the time, Wellington’s <cite>Evening Post</cite> opined that:

 > … it seems the essence of petty spite to start a crusade against the
 > cottager’s Christmas goose or the Chinaman’s pakapoo.[@ThePolicemanAndTheGeese]

+The decision of this case, wherein the Chief Justice mentioned — [<span lang="la">obiter dictum</span>](https://en.wikipedia.org/wiki/Obiter_dictum) — that pakapoo was defined by the Act as a “game of chance” and not a lottery,[@JoeQuickVCox] was to have an effect on other cases.
+In 1903 a case in the Magistrate’s Court was dismissed on the basis that pakapoo was a game of chance, and not a lottery;[@PakAPooNotALottery] taken at face value, the Act stated that games of chance were only illegal if played in public places.

 With the game seeming to be on the verge of becoming legal, in 1904, the “Gaming and Lotteries Act Amendment Bill” was introduced to parliament by [James